 The Plan invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the value of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits.

-The below table summarizes investment changes that were effective February 13, 2013.
-These changes did not have an effect on investment strategy or risk but reduced expenses.
+The below table summarizes an investment change that was effective July 25, 2014.
+This change did not have an effect on investment strategy or risk but reduced expenses.